InternetMaximalism/intmax2-withdrawal-aggregator/README.md

 ## Docs

-This document explains the overall system design of INTMAX2.
+This document explains the overall system design of withdrawal-aggregator.
 It covers the architectural components, interactions between modules, data flow, and the process of generating and verifying ZKPs (Zero-Knowledge Proofs).
 It is intended to help developers and infrastructure engineers understand the technical foundation of the system.

 - [SYSTEM Design](./docs/SYSTEM_DESIGN.md)